ViBiOh/fibr/README.md

 Fibr creates a `.fibr` folder in _root folder_ for storing its metadata: shares' configuration, thumbnails and exif.
 If you want to stop using _fibr_ or start with a fresh installation (e.g. regenerating thumbnails), you can delete this folder.

-### Files
+### Sidecars

 Fibr generates thumbnails of images, PDF and videos when these [mime-types are detected](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) and sidecars are provided.
 Sidecars are [h2non/imaginary](https://github.com/h2non/imaginary), [ViBiOh/vith](https://github.com/vibioh/vith) and [ViBiOh/exas](https://github.com/vibioh/exas).

 You can refer to these projects for installing and configuring them and set `-thumbnailImageURL`, `-thumbnailVideoURL` and `-exifURL` options.

+#### HTTP Live Streaming

+Fibr has a special treatment for videos, that can be very large sometimes.
+With the help of the `vith` sidecar, it can convert a video to its [HLS version](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
+It keeps the original video as is, and stores streamable version in the metadatas directory.
+It's a basic conversion into the appropriate format: no resolution, frame-per-second or any quality specifications are changed.
+Conversion is done where this two requirements are met altogether:

+- `vith` is configured with direct access to the filesystem (see [`vith`documentation about configuring `WorkDir`](https://github.com/vibioh/vith#usage) and [`fibr` configuration](#usage) for enabling it).
+Direct access disable large file transfer in the network.
+- the video bitrate is above [`thumbnailMinBitrate (default 80000000)`](#usage)

 ### Security

 Authentication is made with [Basic Auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication), compatible with all browsers and CLI tools such as `curl`.
-I _strongly recommend configuring HTTPS_ in order to avoid exposing your credentials in plain text.
+I **strongly recommend configuring HTTPS** in order to avoid exposing your credentials in plain text.

 You can set `-cert` and `-key` options, it uses [Golang's standard net/http#ServeTLS](https://golang.org/pkg/net/http/#ServeTLS) under the hood.